ambar/prism-react-renderer-vars/README.md

 # prism-react-renderer-vars

-Use Prism theme with CSS vars
+Use Prism themes with CSS vars to avoid flashing on the initial page load.

 ## Install